JerrySJoseph/JS-Cloud-SDK-Android/README.md

-# Custom Cloud SDK for android :zap:
+# JS Cloud SDK for android :zap:
+JS Cloud SDK is an open-source initiative built as an extended version of BaaS systems like firebase.
+This SDK is still in development and is no way ready for production.

+## JS Auth
+Authentication API for Android.
+Realtime authentication

 ## Contributing to this project :boy: